SamrawitMM/ADM-HW3/README.md

 Output: "YES" and the lexicographically smallest path for each test case, or "NO" if impossible

-For this section it consists of the pseudocode, prove of the algorithm, computes the time complexity evaluate the time complexity using LLM tool and lastly prove the greedy algorithm is optimal.
+For this section it consists of the pseudocode, prove of the algorithm, computes the time complexity, evaluate the time complexity using LLM tool and lastly prove the greedy algorithm is optimal.